Şehzade Ahmed (son of Bayezid II): Siblings

-Şahkulu Rebellion
+Şahkulu rebellion

 While Beyazıt was fighting against Selim, Ahmed was tasked with suppressing the Şahkulu Rebellion in Anatolia.
 However, instead of fighting, Ahmed tried to win over the soldiers to his cause for winning the Ottoman throne and left the battlefield.
 His attitude caused unease among the soldiers; more importantly, his main supporter, Hadim Ali Pasha, lost his life during the rebellion.

 Capturing Konya

-Hearing about Selim's defeat by their father, Ahmed declared himself as the sultan of Anatolia and began fighting against one of his nephews (whose father had already died).
+Hearing about Selim's defeat at the hands of their father, Ahmed declared himself as the sultan of Anatolia and began fighting against one of his nephews (whose father had already died).
 He captured Konya, and although his father Beyazıt asked him to return to his sanjak, he insisted on ruling in Konya.
 He also attempted to capture the capital; but he failed because the soldiers blocked his way, declaring their preference for a more able sultan.
-Selim then returned from Crimea, forced Bayazit to abdicate the throne in favor of himself, and was crowned as Selim I.
+Selim then returned from Crimea, forced Bayazit to abdicate the throne in his favor, and was crowned as Selim I.